SaintHuddini/Pizza-Bella/TESTME.md

 ## Checkout Successful - test has been done on all type of screen sizes

-1. The user will see an order confirmation and order details on the checkout success page.
+1. Order details on the checkout success page.
 2. User will get a confirmation sent to the email address about the order.
 3. if user clicks on "Do you wanna order more?" button then user will be led back to the menu page.
 4. If user tries to reverse after submitting order, then user will be led back to the menu page.